 - Your entry is your opportunity to showcase your talent.
 Make sure that your entry is a strong representation of your best work.

-- Your written submission is your opportunity to “sell” your entry to the judges and to fill in any gaps.
-Make sure that your written submission is tailored to the category criteria and ensure that the written submission and your audio submission, complement one another.
+- Your written motivation is your opportunity to “sell” your entry to the judges and to fill in any gaps.
+Make sure that your written motivation is tailored to the category criteria and ensure that the written motivation and your audio submission, complement one another.

 - Ensure that you submit useful background information.
 Judges may have no idea where your show fits in the schedule, who it is aimed at and why you did it the way you did – don’t be afraid to tell them!
 Give them context so that they will understand your objectives.